 Be cautious in high-QPS, batch-heavy, compute-saturated serving unless benchmarks show a win.
 Extra draft work can erase latency savings.
 Other speculation methods can still help, so test by method and workload class.[7]

 It drafts by reusing n-gram continuations already present in context.
-It works best for repetitive workloads such as code, templates, and some summarization because it needs no extra model but depends on repeated context.[6]
+It's a candidate for repetitive workloads such as code, templates, and some summarization because it needs no extra model but depends on repeated context.[7]

 Try to answer these questions without looking back at the article.